 Answer the following contextual questions to help our assessor understand your current situation.
+Please do not include any information that will make you identifiable to your reviewers.

-- What is your professional mission and vision for teacher leadership? - Describe your professional learning goals for completing this micro-credential - Describe the professional context for earning this micro-credential? - o Number of years in education, subject area, etc. - o School/community, e.g., rural, urban, suburban, school level, student/community demographics, socioeconomic data, etc. - o Share any additional information that may help someone understand your context. - o Describe your current roles and general experience in teacher leadership at the school, district, and/or state level. - o Who are the stakeholders in your community? - How is diversity, equity, and cultural competence being used to influence organizing and advocacy?
+- · What is your professional mission and vision for teacher leadership? - Describe your professional learning goals for completing this micro-credential. - Describe the professional context for earning this micro-credential. - o Number of years in education, subject area, etc. - o School/community-e.g., rural, urban, suburban, school level, student/community demographics, socio-economic data, etc. - o Share information about your own personal identity and cultural background. - o Describe your current roles and general experience in teacher leadership at the school, district, and/or state level. - o Who are the stakeholders in your community? - How is diversity, equity, and cultural competence being used to influence the vision, mission, and values of the Association?